bbauska/CSS-Notes4Pros/README.md

 ![](./images/media/image17.jpg){width="1.8229166666666667in"
 height="1.5416666666666667in"}

-> *Screenshot of Google Chrome\'s Element Styles panel*
+> *Screenshot of Google Chrome&apos;s Element Styles panel*
 >
 > As there is no content, the content region (the blue box in the
 > middle) has no height or width (0px by 0px).
 The padding box by
 > default is the same size as the content box, plus the 20px width on
-> all four edges we\'re defining above with the padding property (40px
+> all four edges we&apos;re defining above with the padding property (40px
 > by 40px).
 >
 > The border box is the same size as the padding box, plus the 5px width
-> we\'re defining above with the border property (50px by 50px).
+> we&apos;re defining above with the border property (50px by 50px).
 >
 > Finally the margin box is the same size as the border box, plus the
-> 50px width we\'re defining above with the margin property (giving our
+> 50px width we&apos;re defining above with the margin property (giving our
 > element a total size of 150px by 150px).
 >
 > Now lets give our element a sibling with the same style.
 The browser
 > looks at the Box Model of both elements to work out where in relation
-> to the previous element\'s content the new element should be
+> to the previous element&apos;s content the new element should be
 > positioned:

 ![](./images/media/image18.jpg){width="3.6354166666666665in"
 height="1.5416666666666667in"}

 > The content of each of element is separated by a 150px gap, but the
-> two elements\' boxes touch each other.
+> two elements&apos; boxes touch each other.
 >
 > If we then modify our first element to have no right margin, the right
 > margin edge would be in the same position as the right border edge,